joskolenberg/jory-docs/resources/docs/2.0/creating_jory_resources.md

 <a name="relations"></a>
 ## A Note on Relations
-Whenever a relation is fetched the parser will look for a registered Jory Resource for the related model and use this one.
+Whenever a relation is fetched the parser will look for the registered Jory Resource for the related model and use this one.
 This means that:
 - You only write a Jory Resource for each model once, and use it everywhere.
 - Models which will only be queried via another model's relation still need their own Jory Resource.